swiftlang/swift-evolution/proposals/0392-custom-actor-executors.md

 ### Details of "same executor" checking

 The previous two sections described the various `assert`, `precondition` and `assume` APIs all of which depend on the notion of "the same serial execution context".
 By default, every actor gets its own serial executor instance, and each such instance is unique.
-Therefore without sharing executors, each actor's serial executor is unique to itself, and thus the `precondition` APIs would efffectively check "are we on this _specific_ actor" even though the check is performed against the executor identity.
+Therefore without sharing executors, each actor's serial executor is unique to itself, and thus the `precondition` APIs would effectively check "are we on this _specific_ actor" even though the check is performed against the executor identity.

 #### Unique executors delegating to the same SerialExecutor